 Around 6% of our fresh produce comes directly from Riverford’s own organic farms in Devon, Hampshire, and Cambridgeshire.
 The rest is sourced from UK growers and makers, European growers, and growers in the Americas, Africa and Australasia.
 Our supply base is built on long-term relationships: in some cases, we’ve worked with our suppliers for over 20 years.

 Riverford is a UK-based organic food retailer and wholesaler.

 - The majority of our products are fresh fruit and veg

 - Around two thirds of our veg is sourced from the UK

 - We have worked with some of our suppliers for over 20 years

 - Around 70,000 deliveries per week across England and Wales

-In the 2019/20 financial year, we worked with over 200 suppliers, including fresh fruit and veg growers, livestock farmers, dried goods and packaging suppliers, dairies, bakeries, breweries and wine merchants.
-The majority of them are in the UK (two thirds in fact), with a number of fruit and veg suppliers spread throughout Europe (just under a third of all our suppliers), and a few further afield.
+In the 2020/21 financial year, we worked with over 200 suppliers, including fresh fruit and veg growers, livestock farmers, dried goods and packaging suppliers, dairies, bakeries, breweries, and wine merchants.
+The majority of them are in the UK (around two thirds of them in fact), with a number of fruit and veg suppliers spread throughout Europe (just under a third of all our suppliers), and several further afield.